Alhena99/Alhena99.GitHub.io/src/content/posts/hello/index.md

 ---
-title: Encryption Example
+title: Guide for Blog Template
-published: 2020-02-02
+published: 2001-10-02
-description: This is an article for testing the page encryption feature
-encrypted: true
+description: "How to use this blog template."
+image: "./cover.webp"
-pinned: false
+pinned: true
-password: "123456"
-tags: [Encryption]
+tags: []
-category: Examples
+category: Guides
+draft: false
+series: "Twilight"
 ---

+hello 这是更改

-This blog template is built with [Astro](https://astro.build/).
-For the things that are not mentioned in this guide, you may find the answers in the [Astro Docs](https://docs.astro.build/).
+Tip: For the things that are not mentioned in this guide, you may find the answers in the [Astro Docs](https://docs.astro.build/).

 ## Front-matter of Posts